 - how long you have had the condition or when you were diagnosed;

 - the likely impact on your studies of your disability.

 Information about the following is also useful:

 - any medical treatment or support which you are currently receiving (or that is recommended); and

 - any alternative examination adjustments you are likely to require.
 The medical letter must state what the adjustments should be and why it would benefit you.
-There is guidance available for medical practitioners on typical adjustments at the University.

 It is recommended that your GP or consultant uses the Oxford Medical Certificate for the purposes of providing evidence.